-To buy, renew, reword midterm, or trigger Insurance for Private Equity firms: contact us.
-We are Google's # 1 Liability Risk Manager and a Top Operational Risk Advisor worldwide.
-We can contractually guarantee results including payout ratios and net cost for tailored coverage that we structure and trigger independently of any insurance broker, company, or lobbyist, for best value to business and investors with a direct impact on IRR.
+To buy, renew, reword midterm, or trigger Insurance for Private Equity firms, independently of any insurance broker, company, or lobbyist: contact us.
+DeshCap is Google's # 1 Liability Risk Manager and a Top Operational Risk Advisor worldwide.
+We assess and measure risks, and change insurance for tailored coverage that we structure and trigger for best outcomes with brokers and with a direct impact on IRR.

 Insurance for Private Equity Firms

 Insurance for private equity firms consists of various commercial insurance products protecting a private equity firm directly or indirectly from physical, cyber, and financial losses.
 There is a direct correlation between the benefits of insurance for private equity firms and IRR.
 Such correlation becomes much stronger if the insurance is reworded and triggered independently of any insurance broker, company, lobbyist, so that it covers core operational risks of a portfolio company while producing high insurance payout ratios, which translates into measurable cash flow protection.
 Upon measuring the extent to which cash flow is protected, the dollar amount of protected cash flow can be incorporated within the valuation models of a portfolio company impacting both liquidity and valuation of such portfolio company and ultimately IRR.